Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): The Milky Way and Its Satellite Dwarf Galaxies

-{\bf RR Lyrae Stars} are old ($>$10~Gyr), low-metallicity, horizontal-branch pulsating stars varying periodically, and have been used as standard candles.
-Currently, the completeness of RR Lyrae Star detection in existing surveys like Gaia and PanSTARRS drop to $\lesssim$50\% at a distance $\gtrsim$ 80 kpc \cite{2020MNRAS.496.3291M}.
-The WFST survey 1--2 magnitude deeper than Pan-STARRS1 will significantly increase the sample size of RR Lyrae Stars at large distance in MW and in nearby dwarf spheroidal galaxies (Figure~\ref{Fig:distance}; top).
-RR~Lyrae Stars at large distances are of exceeding importance to probing the Galactic halo and the MW structure near the viral radius of the MW’s dark matter halo ($\sim$200--300\,kpc \cite{2019ApJ...873..118W}).
-As for the Galactic thick disk, ambiguity remains whether it is a distinct component, whether it is flared or warped, and how it is related to other Galactic components (thin disk, halo, and bulge) in spatial extent, chemistry and kinematics \cite{Mateu2018}.
+{\bf RR Lyrae stars} are old ($>$10~Gyr), low-metallicity, horizontal-branch pulsating stars varying periodically and have been used as standard candles.
+Currently, the completeness of RR Lyrae star detection in existing surveys like Gaia and PanSTARRS drops to $\lesssim$ 50\% at a distance $\gtrsim$ 80 kpc \cite{2020MNRAS.496.3291M}.
+WFST survey 1--2 magnitude deeper than Pan-STARRS1 will significantly increase the sample size of RR Lyrae stars at a large distance in MW and in nearby dwarf spheroidal galaxies (Figure~\ref{Fig:distance}; top).
+RR~Lyrae Stars at large distances are of exceeding importance to probing the Galactic halo and the MW structure near the viral radius of the MW dark matter halo ($\sim$200--300\,kpc \cite{2019ApJ...873..118W}).
+Regarding the Galactic thick disk, there is ambiguity regarding whether it is a distinct component, whether it is flared or warped, and how it is related to other Galactic components (thin disk, halo, and bulge) in spatial extent, chemistry, and kinematics \cite{Mateu2018}.
 The deep WFST time-domain survey to search for RR~Lyrae at low Galactic latitudes, where extinction is higher than in the halo, will shed light on these puzzles.

-{\bf Classical Cepheids} are among the pivotal standard candles to determine accurate distances within the local group.
+{\bf Classical Cepheids} are among the key standard candles to determine accurate distances within the local group.
 In contrast to RR~Lyrae Stars, Classical Cepheids are young stars ($\lesssim$400\,Myr).
-They are involved in the examination of the thin disk structure of the MW and deemed to trace the detailed morphology of the thin disk out to a Galactocentric distance of $\sim$15 kpc \cite{2020ApJS..249...18C}.
-The WFST survey promises to detect Classical Cepheids at distances over 5~Mpc (Figure~\ref{Fig:distance}; top).
+They are involved in the examination of the thin disk structure of the MW and deemed to trace the detailed morphology of the thin disk to a Galactocentric distance of $\sim$15 kpc \cite{2020ApJS..249...18C}.
+WFST survey promises to detect Classical Cepheids at distances over 5~Mpc (Figure~\ref{Fig:distance}; top).
 Construction of a WFST sample of MW Classical Cepheids will allow for depicting the Galactic structure in more detail, while the sample of Classical Cepheids in other galaxies will help tackle the intrinsic variance of Cepheid properties.